shengyanli1982/load-ants/README.md

 ## Introduction

-**Load Ants** is a high-performance, multi-functional DNS proxy service that converts traditional UDP/TCP DNS queries to DNS-over-HTTPS (DoH).
+**Load Ants** is a high-performance, multi-functional DNS proxy service that converts traditional UDP/TCP DNS queries to DNS-over-HTTPS (DoH) and DoH proxy forwarding.
 It serves as a bridge between clients using standard DNS protocols and modern secure DoH providers, offering enhanced privacy protection, security, and flexible routing capabilities.

 ### Why DNS-over-HTTPS?